carteb/carte-blanche/README.md

 ```
 client
-└── client.js   # The client users see at /carte-blanche.html
+└── client.js   # The client users see at /carte-blanche
-examples        # The Example Apps
+examples        # The Example Apps used for development and demos
-└── dev         # Example used for Plugin Development
+plugins         # Some plugins we wrote ourselves
+├── react       # The ReactPlugin
+└── source      # SourcePlugin (shows the source code of the component)
+utils           # Some shared utilities (`carte-blanche-utils`)
+webpack-plugin  # The main webpack plugin
+├── src         # The source code
-plugin          # The Plugin itself
+└── index.js    # The main entry file
-├── entry-loader.js
-├── entry.js
-├── loader.js
-└── carte-blanche-plugin.js
 ```